The Tragic Real-Life Story Of Billy Bob Thornton

 He had an abusive childhood

 Home was definitely not a safe space for Billy Bob Thornton as a kid.
-According to GQ, Thornton would wait in fear for his dad to return home from work, counting to 100 several times in the final minutes before his father came in.
-He has lived with obsessive compulsive disorder since childhood, and he hoped that this ritual would guarantee that the night would go smoothly.
+Thornton would wait in fear for his dad to return home from work, counting to 100 several times in the final minutes before his father came in.
+He has lived with obsessive-compulsive disorder since childhood, and he hoped that this ritual would guarantee that the night would go smoothly.
 His dad was an abusive man who terrified the entire family and regularly hit Thornton and other family members.

-As per NBC News, Thornton's mother said that her son was often beaten as a child, and her husband would even use a belt at times.
-Thornton said that the first time he was hit, he was three or four years old.
-When asked what advice would he offer to someone else who had been through something similar, he said, "I say get away from it, but don't punish the person who has inflicted it upon you.
+As reported by NBC News, Thornton's mother said that her son was often beaten as a child, and her husband would even use a belt at times.
+Thornton said that the first time he was hit, he was 3 or 4 years old.
+When asked what advice he would offer to someone else who had been through something similar, he said, "I say get away from it, but don't punish the person who has inflicted it upon you.
 Forgive them and leave."

 If you or someone you know may be the victim of child abuse, please contact the Childhelp National Child Abuse Hotline at 1-800-4-A-Child (1-800-422-4453) or contact their live chat services.
 Also, if you or someone you know is dealing with domestic abuse, you can call the National Domestic Violence Hotline at 1−800−799−7233.
 You can also find more information, resources, and support at their website.